 Here is a great video I found showing what can happen to your grass without a chicken tractor!

 Do I need a coop/pen with my chicken tractor?

-When most people hear about chicken tractors, I think one of the first questions they think is- does this mean I don’t need a chicken coop anymore?
+When most people hear about chicken tractors, I think one of the first questions is- does this mean I don’t need a chicken coop anymore?

-This really depends on the climate you live in and the bread of your chickens.
+This depends on the climate you live in and the bread of your chickens.

-If you live in a warm climate all year round you could keep your girls in their tractor all year round (but we wouldn’t recommend it).
-However in colder climates chickens need the coop to keep warm during harsh winters.
+If you live in a warm climate all year round, you could keep your girls in their tractors (but we wouldn’t recommend it).

 So, are you going to try and use a chicken tractor now?
 Let us know about your experiences in the comments below.